xapian/xapian/xapian-applications/omega/docs/overview.rst

 those used for probabilistic searching (the CGI parameter 'P'), and those used for boolean filtering (the CGI parameter 'B').
-Boolean terms start with an initial capital letter denoting the 'group' of the term (eg: 'M' for MIME type), while probabilistic terms are all lower-case, and are also stemmed before adding to the database.
+Boolean terms start with an initial capital letter denoting the 'group' of the term (e.g. 'M' for MIME type), while probabilistic terms are all lower-case, and are also stemmed before adding to the database.